 This seems like a pain for the average gardener, and would also be a detriment to your hosta’s soil as too much wood ash would in time increase the pH substantially.

 Maybe this method would work in an arid environment with a plant like cacti, but hostas need consistent watering.
 Thus, this is a pretty ineffective method for keeping slugs and snails out of your garden bed.

 Video: Top 5 Uses for Ash in the Garden

 How Much Ash Should I Put in My Soil

 It’s best to use wood ash only in moderation.
 Add a thin layer to soils that you’d prefer to be less acidic.

 Wood ash definitely has its place in hosta gardens, but like any tool, you need to know its use.
 I recommend it to balance out pH with an added nutritional benefit to your hostas.
-However, it shouldn’t be overused or depended upon for pest management.
+However, don’t overuse or depended upon it for pest management.